 The dead viruses selected for a flu shot are predicted to be the most common flu viruses for the given year.
-Most flu shots are quadrivalent, meaning that they are designed to protect you from four different flu viruses.
+Most shots are quadrivalent, meaning that they are designed to protect you from four different flu viruses.
 Depending on which viruses are spreading in a given year, a flu shot can lower your risk of getting the flu by up to 60%, according to the Centers for Disease Control and Prevention.
-The flu shot does not, however, provide you with protection from the following risks:
+It does not, however, provide you with protection from the following risks:

 - Rhinoviruses, which are associated with the common cold